amita-shukla/blog-1/content/posts/2021-04-28--understanding-type-subtypes-variance/index.md

 In OOPs, inheritance and subtyping usually go hand in hand, the syntax being the same makes it more confusing.
 For example, in our case, `Cat` and `Dog` are subtypes of `Animal`: any operations done on `Animal` can be done on `Cat` and `Dog` as well.
 Also, `Cat` and `Dog` inherit from `Animal`: we have redefined (overridden) the function in `Animal` in `Dog` and `Cat`.

-The objective of this article is about understanding this difference.
-Inheritance helps you reuse the implementations  of methods/instance variables inside the super class, on the other hand, Subtyping deals with the safe behaviour of this class (a type) on the whole when it is passed to another data structure or function (formally called Variance).
+Inheritance helps you reuse the implementations  of methods/instance variables inside the super class, on the other hand, Subtyping deals with the safe behaviour of this class (a type) on the whole when it is passed to another data structure or function (formally called Variance, which we talk about later).

 > Subclassing doesn't guarentee Subtyping.

-As here we are not discussing about reusing implementations, but actually dvelving into the beaviours of types in different conditions, we can get rid of this confusion and  rightly focus on the subtyping at this point.
+When we talk about subtyping here, we don't discuss reusing implementations, but actually dvelving into the beaviours of types in different conditions.

 ## Variance -  Subtyping for complex types
 Now that we have established how subtypes and super types are used and how they behave, lets take it a bit further.
 What about complex types?